Diduenjoy/docs/source/includes/easy_methods/_index.md

-# Easy Methods
+# Easy API V1 Reference

-Easy methods provide very simple methods to use Diduenjoy API
+Our easy API provide very simple methods to use Diduenjoy API